Sumitharp/Pyviz/README.md

 ![Interactive chart of the most expensive neighborhoods](Images/SFO.png)

 *Interactive chart is available in the notebook.
-The size of the bubbles in the charts show sale price oer sqft (bigger bubble higher per sqft price).
+The size of the bubbles in the charts show sale price per sqft (bigger bubble higher per sqft price).
 And the lighter color shows the higher rent for the properties*

 ### **Neighborhood Analysis:**